morzhanov/graphql-react-boilerplate/README.md

 ### note: prerendering

-If you want to enable prerendering for this project please take a look on <a href="https://github.com/VladMorzhanov/prerender-spa-boilerplate">prerender-spa-plugin</a> based on <a href="https://github.com/chrisvfritz/prerender-spa-plugin">prerender-spa-plugin</a>
+If you want to enable prerendering for this project please take a look on <a href="https://github.com/VladMorzhanov/prerender-spa-boilerplate">prerender-spa-boilerplate</a> based on <a href="https://github.com/chrisvfritz/prerender-spa-plugin">prerender-spa-plugin</a>

+&nbsp;
+&nbsp;

 ## Installation